Chad-Mitchell/toroidal-recursion/state_v12.md

 ### CycleForge v12 — Current State (November 26, 2025)

-After six weeks, >60 distinct versions, and thousands of executed runs, here is the complete, unfiltered truth.

 #### What Is Proven and Rock-Solid
 1. **Non-contractible cycles confer genuine antifragility**
    - Observed repeatedly in 2D (chess timing loops, spatial games on torus)